Frequently Asked Questions About the ASCE Elections

 Organizational Entities shall not provide membership lists of address records or e-mail addresses to Nominees or their supporters.

 An Organizational Entity may publish information on Nominees that is obtained from the Society Secretary, provided the Organizational Entity publishes the same information for all Nominees running for the same office.
-Information available typically includes the biographical and vision statements.
+Information available typically includes the biographical statement, vision statement and photograph.
 In the event of a contested election additional information may be available.

 An Organizational Entity may publish its Endorsement Action and rationale on their web site and in their newsletters as indicated above.